 MY STORY

-I woke up the next morning with a heavy heart.
-This wasn’t the first time I had done this, but something felt different this time.
-As if my spirit guides were warning me that if I continued down this path, I would end up completely alone.
-So I started doing a little research, and that’s how I stumbled upon the concept of projection and shadow work.
-Keep in mind that I was a psychology student, so analyzing and understanding people was in my nature.
-I just never thought to actually do the work on myself.
+The next morning, I woke up with heavy heart.
+This wasn’t the first time this had happened, but something felt different.
+It was as if my soul was sending me a warning: if I kept going down this path, I’d end up completely isolated.
+So, I began researching.
+And that’s how I stumbled upon the concept of projection and shadow work.
+As a psychology student, I was trained to analyze and understand others, but I had never once thought to turn that lens inward.

 Today, I feel free.
-I look at you and, besides seeing your battle scars, I see your inner purity.
-We were all born pure.
-And we ALL experienced trauma at some point in our development - whether that caused you to become hard, defensive, narcissistic, promiscuous, socially anxious, out of control… it’s okay.
-And it’s not your fault.
-But if you know that something needs to change and you’re not ready to take accountability, then this blog isn’t for you.
+I look at others and, beyond their scars, I see their inherent purity.
+We were all born whole.
+We all experienced trauma, and whether it manifested in defensiveness, narcissism, promiscuity, or social anxiety—it’s okay.
+It’s not your fault.
+But if you know something needs to change and you’re not ready to take accountability for that change, this blog might not be for you—yet.
 Come back when you’re ready to step up.
-And if you are ready to change, I’m excited for you to start your journey.
+But if you are ready to take that leap, then I am excited for you.

 Until then, sending love & light.